Arto Galleria is the new platform for visual art lovers!

 Fast forward, to my High School and CEGEP days, I started to use oil paint in my artwork.
 And for a period of many years, most of my works were in black and white.

-In the last 5 years, I begun working with acrylic paint and using different colors.
+In the last 5 years, I began working with acrylic paint and using different colors.
 As my office work was quite intense, my art output was limited.
 Then I had a breakthrough 3 years ago, when we moved to a new office location, and volunteers were called upon, to decorate the employee cafeteria.
-The only stipulation was that we only worked with the “company colors”.
+The only stipulation was that we only worked with the "company colors".
 These were the standard colors that we could use in our Powerpoint presentations.
 I had just been to New York a few months

 before, and was inspired from much of what I saw, including large decorative prints.
 I quickly decided to follow along these lines and came up with a “pop art” rendition of New York and all the key sights.
 This included the Statue of Liberty, The Empire State Building, Times Square and Brooklyn.
 All in one neat package.
 I received much praise for my painting, and this got me to begin painting more.
 My next one was a large black and white of Picasso’s Don Quixote.
 I hung this one in my office and it was also quite popular with my colleagues.
 Now that I have retired, I have painted well over 100 paintings of various styles.